Last Updated: 30 May, 2025

 Who regulates sports betting in West Virginia? | West Virginia Lottery |

 West Virginia’s Gauley River has won over plenty of adrenaline junkies, but could its whitewater become the next frontier in extreme sports betting?
-Each fall, Gauley Season attracts expert rafters and massive crowds to its Class V rapids, creating a combination of speed, chaos, and competitive thrill.
+Each fall, Gauley Season draws expert rafters and massive crowds to its Class V rapids, creating a thrilling combination of speed, chaos, and competition.
 With timed heats, ranked teams, and GPS-tracked rafts, the groundwork for these events being bettable has already been laid.

 Spectators could place wagers on the “fastest descent,” “heat winners,” and more.
 If WV expanded its betting laws to include adventure-sport prop markets, whitewater racing could introduce a fresh, outdoorsy twist to West Virginia’s gambling portfolio.
 Capturing even a fraction of the betting handle during Gauley Season could yield tens of thousands in wagers and generate new revenue for local rafting outfitters and state tourism.
-This would also open the door to a new wave of bettors who prefer X-Games style events instead of football or basketball.
+This would also open the door to a new wave of bettors who prefer X-Games-style events over football or basketball.

 March 7, 2025: Entering the 4th round of the Sun Belt Conference Tournament, the Marshall Thundering Herd are (+2000) to win the championship.